 Let’s look at the top two on the poll as an example.

 Shopify came in with 42% of the vote, double that of the runner up Magento.

-You might be thinking that 1% isn’t anything to shout from the rooftops about but factoring in that there are an estimated 1.6 billion websites that total around 16,000,000 powered by the Magento alone.
+You might be thinking that 1% isn’t anything to shout about, but factoring in that there are an estimated 1.6 billion websites, that means that around 16,000,000 are powered by Magento.

-Magento is on paper the bigger more successful eCommerce platform.
-Usually in the tech world the market leaders generally also are the “public’s” preferred options as they have the cash flow to invest in functionality and usability more than most.
-But according to our poll, it’s dwarfed by people’s preference for Shopify.
+On paper, Magento is the bigger, more successful eCommerce platform.
+Usually in the tech world the market leaders also are the public’s preferred options as they have the cash flow to invest in functionality and usability more than most.
+But according to our poll, it’s dwarfed by preference for Shopify.

 The answer to this isn’t simple or clear.
-You could argue that Shopify is favoured by the small – medium-sized businesses as it is quick to set up, simple and generally easy to use.
-It’ll be these business owners who directly manage the eCommerce site and who are therefore using both twitter and Shopify.
-Tech may not be their strong point and favour the easy option over the more labour intensive, even if the results would offer more beneficial.
+You could argue that Shopify is favoured by small- and medium-sized businesses as it is quick to set up generally easy to use.
+It’ll be these business owners who directly manage the eCommerce site and who are therefore using both Twitter and Shopify.
+Tech may not be their strong point and they may favour the easy option over the more labour intensive, even if the results would be more beneficial.

 What really got us interested is how different Twitter seems to reflect the statistics.
 We were learning of new platforms and tools we have never heard of from Twitter users who proudly prefer them.
 Perhaps there just is no ‘Better eCommerce CMS’ and it is all just down to personal preference and business needs.